Sand quarry

 Developing a sand quarry provides players with a resource in the form of sand, which can be used for various purposes in the game, including the production of glass containers and improving the social policies of settlements and principalities.
 The sand quarry partner disposes of the received resource at his own discretion.
 Also, as with other developments, it is possible that new ways to use sand will be added in future game modules.

-You can familiarize yourself with the general development rules by following the link.
+You can get acquainted with the general development rules by following the link.
 Here you can find information about the average coefficient, as well as about the rules for completing construction.

 Construction cost #